Magneplanar MMC 2 General Instruction Manual

 4. Placement and Installation

-Before a permanent installation is begun, we suggest that the Magneplanar Temporary Mounting Kit be used to determine if the selected location gives the desired audio performance for the MMC 2s.
-A set of mounting brackets are included with the MMC 2 for this purpose.
-Install the rubber washer on the bottom shaft to keep the speaker in the desired position.
+Before a permanent installation is begun, we highly recommend purchasing the $30 pair Disposable Speaker Stand Kit to determine if the selected location gives the desired audio performance for the MMC 2s before the first holes are drilled.
+These mobile wall stands allow the speakers to be easily moved around the room until a permanent position is located.
+A set of mounting brackets are included with the MMC 2 speaker panels for placement of the speaker panels on the Disposable Speaker Stands.

 Because the MMC 2 can used for any channel in a home theater or music system (including as a center channel), and because room conditions vary greatly, specific and detailed instructions are not practical.
 However, there are general guidelines to follow.